Living Standard — Last Updated 1 October 2025

 To handle interest change for an element element and a boolean show:

-If element is not an interest invoker, then return.
+If element is not an a

 Let target be the result of running element's get the interestfor